Foreign Earned Income Exclusion for U.S. Expats

-If you're an expat, you might qualify for a foreign income exclusion from your 2017 U.S. income, up to $102,100, or even more if you incur housing costs.
-(Exclusion is adjusted annually for inflation.)
+If you're an expat, you might qualify for a foreign earned income exclusion from your 2018 U.S. taxes, up to $104,100 or even more if you incur housing costs.
+(Exclusion is adjusted annually for inflation)

-Let our experienced expat tax advisors help prepare your tax return this year to ensure the foreign earned income tax exclusion is being handled properly.
+Let our experienced expat tax advisors help prepare your tax return this year to ensure the foreign earned income tax exclusion is elected when it is most beneficial to you.
 Visit the Virtual Expat Tax Preparation page to get started claiming your foreign earned income exclusion today.

 What Can You Exclude?